raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-The Encryption Padding TLV may be included in either a Session Signaling request, response, or both.
+The Encryption Padding TLV may be included in either a DSOP request, response, or both.
 If a request is received with a Encryption Padding TLV, then the response SHOULD also include an Encryption Padding TLV.